 After spending my entire childhood in the same house in Kansas City, Kansas, I headed west to Los Angeles, where I earned my bachelor’s degree at the University of Southern California.
 Eleven moves later, I found myself in the heart of Kansas.
 It wasn’t until I began to explore the prairies and little towns of Kansas that I really found home.
 I fell in love with the landscape, the history, and the people.

-Day jobs pay the bills, but I have found my passion in collecting, interpreting, and writing down local history.
-I’m particularly intrigued by “microhistory”–the history of a single person, a single building, a single object.
-I am fascinated by the stories cemeteries tell, and I photograph headstones for Find-A-Grave.
-I am currently serving on the Franklin County Historical Society Board of Trustees and am living in my own historic place, a modest 112-year-old folk Victorian house built by Ottawa Business College founders Grant and Ruby Crain.
+I have found my passion in collecting, interpreting, and writing down local history.
+I’m particularly intrigued by “microhistory”–the history of a single person, a single building, or a single object.
+I am fascinated by the stories cemeteries tell, and I have photographed headstones for Find-A-Grave.
+I am currently serving on the Franklin County Historical Society Board of Trustees and am living in my own historic place, a modest 113-year-old folk Victorian house built by Ottawa Business College founders Grant and Ruby Crain.

 My first book, Shadow on the Hill: The True Story of a 1925 Kansas Murder, about the murder of Coffey County woman Florence Knoblock, came out in 2013.
-I’m involved with The Ottawa Writers’ Guild and am a Tallgrass Writing Workshop alumna.
+I recently joined Sisters in Crime and am a Tallgrass Writing Workshop alumna.
 Some of my work has made it way to Legends of America and Guinea Pig Magazine.
 I’m currently researching other historic crimes and working on a novel set in Kansas.